 This will facilitate faster and more successful adoption of the training material.
 It will also help the learners determine whether your course is what they need in the first place and to remain dedicated to finishing it.

 Just having a good platform to make and publish your course isn’t everything.
 You’ll also need to consider what hardware and software will help you achieve your goals.
-This includes:

 a) Vlogging camera

 Almost every online classroom involves video lectures, live webinars, and other forms of instructors addressing their learners (like personalized messages, congratulations, etc.).

 After all, videos are more powerful in capturing and retaining the learner’s attention than reading materials as they have higher immersive power and build a closer relationship between the lecturer and learners.
 To make this happen, you should pick out a good vlogging camera.

 Before you start producing your video content, make sure you prepare a good, detailed script that will include your words, texts, supporting images, and the like, which your learners will be able to follow easily.
 Also, rehearse everything.